dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 Solve the Problem by Sampling: Automated Minor-Embedding
 ========================================================

-For reference, we first solve with the same steps used in the :ref:`not` example before solving again while manually controlling additional parameters.
+For reference, first solve with the same steps used in the :ref:`not` example before solving again while manually controlling additional parameters.

-Again we use sampler :class:`~dwave.system.samplers.DWaveSampler` from Ocean software's :doc:`dwave-system </docs_system/sdk_index>` and its :class:`~dwave.system.composites.EmbeddingComposite` composite to :term:`minor-embed`
+Again use sampler :class:`~dwave.system.samplers.DWaveSampler` from Ocean software's :doc:`dwave-system </docs_system/sdk_index>` and its :class:`~dwave.system.composites.EmbeddingComposite` composite to :term:`minor-embed`
 our unstructured problem (variables x1, x2, and z) on the sampler's graph structure (the